-(The C C retires to the preparation room and prepares the Candidate by divesting him of his outward apparel, his shift sleeves turned up, wearing apron as a.
-F. C, and places a golden bowl in his hand.
-They enter without alarm, pass down to the North-East corner of the room, where the P C W. as H A, stands at a table.
-There should be on the table several articles as described in 1st Kings, vii:48-50.)
+pares the Candidate by divesting him of his outward apparel, his shirt sleeves turned up, wearing apron as a F. C., and places a golden bowl in his hand.
+They enter without alarm, pass down to the North-East corner of the room, where the P. C. W. as H. A. stands at a table.
+There should be on the table several articles as described in 1st Kings, vii.48-50)